syslog4j/syslog4j/README.md

 Syslog4j uses a standard Maven build process.
 You can build it using Maven 3.2.0 or later.

 *If you haven't done so already*, you'll need to build and install the [parent module] (https://github.com/syslog4j/syslog4j-parent).

-Then, build syslog4j using:
+After installing the parent module, build Syslog4j as follows:

 ```
 mvn clean install